willenny/kickstarter-analysis/Written Analysis of Results.md

 Next, I created a pivot table from the KickStarter worksheet, and placed it in a new sheet labeled "Theater Outcomes by Launch Date."
 When organizing the pivot table, the data is best going to be visualized with 'outcomes' in the Coloumn field, 'Date Created Conversation" in the Rows field, and 'count of outcomes' in the Values field.
 It was important to include "Parent Category" as a filter so that we can focus solely on 'theather' since that is the category that Louise's play corresponds to.

-Lastly, to visual the data I needed to create a chart.
-Due to fact that I wanted to show how a value changed each month, a line chart was the logical choice.
+Lastly, to visualize the data I needed to create a chart.
+Due to fact that I wanted to show how the values changed each month, a line chart was the logical choice.
+(Pictured below)

 ![alt text](https://github.com/willenny/kickstarter-analysis/blob/main/Theater_Outcomes_vs_Launch.png?raw=true)

+This line chart shows the month with the most successful fundraising campaigns is May.
+If 'Subcategory' were to also be included as a Filter and 'plays' was selected, May would still be the most successful month.
+Based on this, it is possible that Louise's play may have been successful if she had began the fundraising campaign in May.

 ### Analysis of Outcomes Based on Goals

+Using my Excel skills, I was able to visualize the percentage of successful, failed, and canceled plays based on the funding goal amount.
+An important new function, COUNTIFS(), will be used to collect the outcome and goal data for the “plays” subcategory.

 ### Challenges and Difficulties Encountered